Book Publicists are Multi-Taskers Like Few Others

 9 am: I am checking in and following up with pending media opportunities, trying to get feedback from journalists and bloggers who’ve requested books and commentary from me but haven’t provided any coverage plans yet.

-10 am: Now I’m working on a blog tour for a fiction campaign.
+10 am: Now, I’m working on a blog tour for a fiction campaign.
 Here is where I flirt with book bloggers by offering them books they’d enjoy in return for a scheduled review or feature post on their blog or social media.
 These people make the book community go round.
-They are essentially book angels.
+They are book angels, essentially.

-12 pm: Lunch time!
+12 pm: Lunchtime!
 I try to get some reading and research done while noshing at my desk.
 This is a great time to take a mini-break from my inbox and dig around for current angles and tie-ins for pitches I’ll be drafting later in the day.
-I might even take time to listen to a news podcast.
+I might even take the time to listen to a news podcast.

 Essentially, my job is to empathize with authors and promote literacy.
-I sometimes see myself as a book therapist, someone who is there to be a cheerleader for my author, to really “get” where he’s coming from, and to understand why he wrote a book and for whom – and to get that book in front of the right people.
-I get to work with so many talented authors behind the scenes—from NYT bestsellers to self-published authors—all of whom are passionate, bright, and working toward sustaining this magical world of literature.
-If you would like more information about our book publicity services, book publicists or free book publicity information please click on the desired links.
+I sometimes see myself as a book therapist, someone who is there to be a cheerleader for my author, to really “get” where he’s coming from, and to understand why he wrote a book and for whom – and getting that book in front of the right people.
+I get to work with so many talented authors behind the scenes—from NYT bestsellers to self-published authors—all of whom are passionate, bright and working toward sustaining this magical world of literature.
+If you would like more information about our book publicity services, book publicists, or free book publicity information, please click on the desired links.